 All of our five languages (French, German, Japanese, Mandarin and Spanish) can be studied at varying levels.
-Some of our languages are just available at beginner level such as Mandarin, and some are available all the way up to advanced level such as Spanish.
+Some of our languages are only available at beginner level such as Mandarin, and some are available up to advanced level such as Spanish.

 The table below shows which languages are available to study at each level: